 Well, not exactly.
 The revolt was not so much against the Syrian emperor, Antiochus Epiphanes, as against his attempt to impose Hellenistic culture on ancient Judaea.

-The politically correct may not approve, but this religious festival commemorates a military victory in a civil war -- of tradition over assimilation, of fundamentalism over modernism, of the atavistic over the advanced.
+It may not be the politically correct thing to say, but this religious festival commemorates a military victory -- of tradition over assimilation, of fundamentalism over modernism, of the atavistic over the advanced.

 Well, not exactly.
 The military aspects of the struggle are scarcely mentioned in today's celebration of Chanukah.
 The focus has shifted over the centuries.
 The very name Chanukah, or Dedication, now refers to the cleansing of the Temple in Jerusalem after it was defiled by pagan rites.

 After all, the holiday isn't named for any particular battle or campaign or hero.
 It isn't the Feast of the Maccabees, who led the revolt.
 Therefore the real theme of Chanukah is the rededication of the Temple in Jerusalem.

 Well, not exactly.
 The essential ritual of the holiday has become the blessing over the Chanukah lights, usually a home ceremony.

 A talmudic legend tells how the liberators of the Temple found only enough consecrated oil to burn for one day, but it lasted for eight -- enough time to prepare a new supply.
 We're really celebrating not the redemption of the ancient Temple but the miracle of the lights that took place there.

 In the glow of the candles, the heroic feats of the Maccabees have become transmuted into acts of divine intervention.
 The blessing over the candles recited each night of the holiday goes: "Blessed art Thou, O Lord our God, King of the universe, who wrought miracles for our fathers in days of old."
 Miracles, not victories.
 We celebrate His gracious providence, not our military prowess.